 Consider Which Miami Recording Studio You Would Be Most Comfortable In

-Most studios allow you to do a tour before booking.
-A tour is a golden opportunity to assess red and green flags.
+Most studios let you do a tour before booking.
+A tour is a golden opportunity to spot red and green flags.
 Do the producers and engineers seem interested and excited about your music?
 Do you hear them badmouthing other clients?
-Be sure to seek out people who care more about the music than their egos, and who are respectful of your opinion, even if they have more experience than you.
+Seek out people who care more about the music than their egos, and who respect your opinion even if they have more experience than you.

 Find A Studio That Has Recorded Artists in Your Genre

 Your studio, producer, and engineer are often a package deal.
-If you don’t already have your own team, it’s best to find a studio with producers and / or songwriters you want to work with.
-In this case, it’s a good idea to make sure the studio has recorded artists in your genre.
-If the producer and engineer are not experienced or interested in your genre, you will probably get less guidance from them.
-Having someone who is just going through the motions is not ideal, especially if you are new to the process and hoping for some direction.
+If you don’t already have your own team, it’s best to find a studio with producers and/or songwriters you want to work with.
+In that case, make sure the studio has recorded artists in your genre.
+If the producer and engineer aren’t experienced or interested in your genre, you’ll probably get less guidance from them.
+Having someone who’s just going through the motions isn’t ideal, especially if you’re new to the process and hoping for direction.

 You’ll want to pick a studio that’s reasonably close to you and easy to get to.
-You’re much more likely to frequent a studio that’s within 10 minutes from your house rather than one that’s an hour away.
-While you want to find the best studio in your area, convenience should be part of your consideration in determining what the “best” studio is for you.
+You’re much more likely to frequent a studio that’s within 10 minutes of your house than one that’s an hour away.
+While you want the best studio in your area, convenience should be part of how you decide what the “best” studio is for you.

-When searching for the optimal location, consider parking, whether you feel safe in the area (including at night if you plan to record late), and proximity to other artists / creative spaces for collaborative purposes.
-Bay Eight is located in Miami’s “Studio City,” a scenic area that is not just a hub for music, but also dining, recreation, and the arts.
-This makes Bay Eight an inspiring and comfortable place to record music.
+When searching for the optimal location, consider parking, whether you feel safe in the area (including at night if you plan to record late), and how close you are to other artists and creative spaces for collaboration.
+Bay Eight sits in Miami’s “Studio City,” a scenic area that’s not just a hub for music, but also dining, recreation, and the arts — an inspiring, comfortable place to record.

-Sometimes indie artists book the fanciest studio they can find.
-Then, they find themselves competing for a timeslot, or getting bumped when major label musicians want to record there.
-This is one of the many reasons it’s so important to make a note of the studio’s hours and see if they work for you.
-Some studios are only open a few hours a day, meaning they don’t really cater to anyone with a 9 to 5.
+Sometimes indie artists book the fanciest studio they can find, then find themselves competing for a timeslot — or getting bumped when major-label musicians want to record.
+That’s one of the many reasons it’s so important to note a studio’s hours and see if they work for you.
+Some studios are only open a few hours a day, meaning they don’t really cater to anyone with a 9-to-5.

-Bay Eight is open 24-hours a day.
-We understand that some artists are night owls while others are morning people.
-We pride ourselves on being accessible to both Top 40 artists and newbie musicians.
-Our team is just as proud to nurture new talent as we are to host household names, so you can be assured your project will be handled with the same level of care we treat someone like Glorilla’s.
+Bay Eight is open 24 hours a day.
+We know some artists are night owls while others are morning people, and we pride ourselves on being accessible to both Top 40 artists and brand-new musicians.
+Our team is just as proud to nurture new talent as we are to host household names, so you can be sure your project gets the same level of care we give someone like GloRilla’s.

 Read the Reviews for the Recording Studios You’re Considering

-This is also how you’ll find out if the studio is known for being disorganized and losing files often.
-If they take weeks to respond to emails or there’s an engineer that’s always on their phone during sessions, you’ll be grateful for knowing these things beforehand.
-Of course, it’s important to discern which reviews are important to you and which aren’t.
-If someone gives a studio a low rating because none of the studio’s spaces were big enough for their band, you should feel free to disregard if you’re a solo artist.
+Reviews are also how you’ll find out if a studio is known for being disorganized or losing files.
+If they take weeks to answer emails, or there’s an engineer who’s always on their phone during sessions, you’ll be grateful to know beforehand.
+Of course, discern which reviews matter to you and which don’t — if someone left a low rating because no room was big enough for their band, feel free to disregard that if you’re a solo artist.

 Read the Fine Print

 Some studios have a low hourly rate, but every amenity is an extra charge.
 Snacks?
 Microphone?
 Session musicians?
-All of these costs add up.
+Those costs add up.
 If you have to choose between 10 hours at a mid-range studio or 1 hour at an elite facility, you’re better off booking the one you can afford long term.
-Is this a studio you can afford for the duration of your project?
-Leave some wiggle room in your budget in case the music making process takes longer than you expected, especially if this is your first time recording music.
-Lucky for you, we have an article that breaks down studio costs in Miami.
+Can you afford this studio for the whole project?
+Leave some wiggle room in your budget in case the process takes longer than expected — especially if this is your first time recording.
+Lucky for you, we broke down how much studio time costs in Miami in a separate guide.

-We at Bay Eight aim to keep our studio accessbile to a wide range of budgets.
-As a result, we offer a range of prices based on your needs, off-peak discounts, and occassional promos.
-Join our mailing list so you can be among the first to know about these deals!
+At Bay Eight, we aim to keep our studio rental accessible to a wide range of budgets.
+That’s why we offer a range of prices based on your needs, off-peak discounts, and occasional promos.
+Join our mailing list to be among the first to hear about these deals!

-If you can find a trusted studio that offers services like mentorship, songwriting camps, licensing services, artist development, etc – you’ve hit the jackpot!
-Having a one-stop-shop allows you to build a trusted network.
-This means more seamless communication and a team of collaborators working with you every step of the way to ensure your success.
+If you can find a trusted studio that also offers services like mentorship, songwriting camps, licensing, and artist development — you’ve hit the jackpot.
+A one-stop shop lets you build a trusted network, which means smoother communication and a team of collaborators working with you every step of the way.

-With major labels offering fewer services, and more artists choosing to remain independent, many recording studios have stepped up to fill these roles that are very much needed.
-Finding a recording studio that also has the capabilities to record footage for your music video or social media content can allow you to accomplish two thngs at once.
-Using the same studio for multiple purposes is also a great way to finesse additional discounts 😉
+With major labels offering fewer services and more artists staying independent, many studios have stepped up to fill these roles.
+At Bay Eight, that includes in-house music production, mixing, and mastering — plus the ability to shoot footage for your music video or social content, so you can knock out two things at once.
+Using the same studio for multiple purposes is also a great way to finesse a few extra discounts. 😉

 Conclusion

-We reccomend auditioning the studios you’re considering before shelling out hundreds or thousands of your hard-earned money.
-Whatever studio you choose, you’ll be spending a lot of time there.
-So, book a trial session to test out the equipment.
+We recommend auditioning the studios you’re considering before shelling out hundreds or thousands of your hard-earned money.
+Whatever studio you choose, you’ll be spending a lot of time there — so book a trial session to test the equipment.
 Check out the bathrooms.
-Ask your engineer to send you files from your trial session so you can go home and assess the quality of the recording in a different environment.
+Ask your engineer to send you the files from your trial session so you can go home and assess the recording quality in a different environment.

-Take your time before commiting to doing a whole project.
+Take your time before committing to a whole project.
 If you’re considering Bay Eight for your recording project, we’d be happy to give you a tour!